arsip/bestguess/README.md

 In any case, there is an ideal "best performance" on a given architecture, during which all loads are from L1 and every branch is perfectly predicted.
-The distribution of runtimes cannot be normal, due to this lower limit.
+The distribution of run times cannot be normal, due to this lower limit.
 It is likely to be log-normal, as [Lemire suggests](https://lemire.me/blog/2023/04/06/are-your-memory-bound-benchmarking-timings-normally-distributed/).